 Take Larxene, for example.
 Larxene opens with her limit break, which will kill Donald and Goofy if you don’t rush into Final Form at the start of the battle, and if you do, you’re going to leave yourself open for whatever attack she has going by the time 2.5’s awful load times finish bringing the Drive form to bear.
 If you can get on top of things, you’ll probably be fine, but you can never predict what’s coming.

 Marluxia’s changes are similar to Roxas: his pattern’s changed, but not much else.
-I got to the final stage of the battle in only a few attempts, though I wasn’t able to finish him off, since he’s invincible when he turns into a pinwheel, and he does it a lot more than the original fight.
+I got to the final stage of the battle in only a few attempts.
+Unfortunately, I wasn’t able to finish him off, since he’s invincible when he turns into a pinwheel, and he does it a lot more than the original fight.
 It might go without saying, but Marluxia is probably the boss fight that benefits most from level ups, since it not only increases your stats but also your Doom counter.

-Luxord no longer turns you into a die or a card at the start of the battle, an actual downgrade, and isn’t much changed until you hit a huge one at the very end (though dlppictures notes that his gambling has higher punishment and rewards).
+Luxord no longer turns you into a die or a card at the start of the battle, an actual downgrade, and isn’t much changed until you hit a huge one at the very end (though dlppictures notes that his gambling has higher punishment and rewards to the Time bars).
 The big change?
 If you lose Luxord’s Limit Break gambling game at the end of the fight, he’ll regain time as you lose it.
 This means you must win the final gambling game to win the fight.
 If you can overcome this one-sided gambling challenge (perhaps by pausing KH2 to cheat at his limit break game?), Luxord’s probably the easiest refight in the set.

 Axel is probably the most interesting of the refights, since we go all the way back to the prologue to get his battle.
 In a nice catch, Data-Axel mixes in voice quotes referencing Sora instead of Roxas.
 Glad they realized that needed fixing!
 Axel jumping out of the ring of fire and jumping back in on top of your head is best treated with Reflect, in fact Reflect should be abused throughout the Data fights whether I mention it or not.
 You also have to keep in mind that you must use a certain reaction command against Axel should he set the floor on fire.
 If you don’t, he simply can’t die.
 It’s arbitrary and has confused a lot of players.